 STL Geometry Check

 Model designs containing holes and gaps adversely affect the quality of the printed model.
 Therefore, you should perform a geometry check of the STL files before continuing.
 Third party software for this purpose attempts to fix the geometry of problematic files.
 Many companies that provide 3D printing services have a file upload that you can use to check to see if your file is OK before submitting.
 Another good tool to use is a product called netfabb, They have a free version (netfabb Basic) that you can download, as well as a pay version, that will help you analyze problems with your STL file.
-They also provide a cloud service that can check your files.
 For help using netfabb, see this shapeways tutorial.

 Non-manifold edges are any edges shared by more than two faces.
 An example is shown below where two identical edges are stacked on top of each other.
 These types of edges can cause the 3D printing software to misread the geometry and print something wrong.